unquabain/godc/README.md

 2 3+15r/p
 ```

-The `r` operator swaps the two items on the stack.
+The `r` operator swaps the top two items on the stack.

 #### Add up all the numbers between 1 and 25